pwntester/octo.nvim/README.md

 ... and choose a method to authorise access for `gh`.

-`gh` must store the creds so it can work in a subshell.
+`gh` must store the credentials so it can work in a subshell.

 **Can I use treesitter markdown parser with octo buffers?**